-Ramban: Hashem is about to inform No'ach (in Pasuk 3) that all the animal world would live with him in the ark.
-By mentioning the Name Havayah however (the Name that denotes mercy and that is always used in connection with Korbanos 1 ), He is hinting to him that on the merit of the Korban that he would bring upon exiting the ark, a. the entire world would continue to exist.
-And b.
-He would never again destroy the world.
+Ramban: HaSh-m is about to inform Noach (in 7: 3) that all the animal world would live with him in the Ark.
+By mentioning the Name Havayah (the Name that denotes mercy and that is always used in connection with Korbanos 1 ), He is hinting to him that on the merit of the Korbanos that Noach would bring upon exiting the Ark, (a) the entire world would continue to exist; (b) He would never again destroy the world.

-Ramban and Seforno: Hashem was telling No'ach that he alone (and not his family) 1 was a Tzadik worthy of saving the entire world.
+Ramban and Seforno: HaSh-m was telling Noach that he alone (and not his family) 1 was a Tzadik worthy of saving the entire world.

-Why does it then omit the adjective 'Tamim' that it inserted at the beginning of the Sedra?
+Why does this verse omit the adjective "Tamim," which it inserted at the beginning of the Sedra (6:9)?

-Ramban: In the Pesukim prior to Sheini, which were said to No'ach years before the Flood, Hashem was telling him what would happen at the time of the Flood.
-Here, He is giving him instructions a week before the Flood (on the tenth of Mar-Cheshvan).
+Ramban: In the Pesukim prior to 7:1, which were said to Noach years before the Flood, HaSh-m was telling him what would happen at the time of the Flood.
+Here, He is giving him instructions a week before the Flood (on the tenth of Marcheshvan).

 רש"י: שאומרים מקצת שבחו של אדם בפניו וכו': למה כך היא ההנהגה?